-Computational Process vs. Utility-Based Models
+1.1 Computational Process vs. Utility-Based Models

 There are two general transport microsimulation types: computational process models and utility-based models.
 Utility-based models focus on the definition of final decision outcomes.
 These outcomes maximize the decision maker's utility, subject to constraints.
-Computational process models, on the other hand, assume that decisions are captured realistically by focusing strand's space-time prisms (see e.g., (1, 2, 3, 4)).

-6 on the decision process, guided by heuristic decision rules.
+Computational process models, on the other hand, assume that decisions are captured realistically by focusing on the decision process, guided by heuristic decision rules.

-Destination choice in utility-based transport microsimulators is mainly based on discrete choice models, where the choice set is constructed obeying various constraints, such as Häger-
+Destination choice in utility-based transport microsimulators is mainly based on discrete choice models, where the choice set is constructed obeying various constraints, such as Hägerstrand's space-time prisms (see e.g., (Kitamura et al., 2005; TRANSIMS, 2009; Henson and Goulias, 2006; Timmermans, 2001)).

-MATSim (5) belongs to the strand of utility-based transport simulation frameworks.
+MATSim (MATSim-T, 2011) belongs to the strand of utility-based transport simulation frameworks.
 The persons' activity chains are iteratively simulated, adapted and evaluated by a utility function as described later.